sparkfun/SparkFun_Ublox_Arduino_Library/Theory.md

 - UBX-HNR-PVT (0x28 0x00): High rate output of PVT solution (**only with ADR or UDR products**)
 - UBX-HNR-ATT (0x28 0x01): Attitude solution (**only with ADR or UDR products**)
 - UBX-HNR-INS (0x28 0x02): Vehicle dynamics information (**only with ADR or UDR products**)

+Notes:
+- UBX-NAV-POSLLH is not supported as UBX-NAV-PVT contains the same information
+- UBX-NAV-TIMEUTC is not supported as UBX-NAV-PVT contains the same information

 Migrating your code to v2.0
 ===========================================================